Maryville University brings the joy and healing power of music to kids at St. Louis pediatric cancer centers.

 Where Do Kids Rock Cancer?

 Kids Rock Cancer helps children find their inner musician at the following locations: SSM Health Cardinal Glennon Children’s Hospital; St. Louis Children’s Hospital; Cancer Support Community of Greater St. Louis, Mercy Hospital St. Louis, Ronald McDonald House (on the campus of Mercy Hospital) and S. Lee Kling Center for Proton Therapy at Siteman Cancer Center.
 Special group sessions have also taken place at Camp Rainbow (for children with cancer), Camp Crescent (for children with sickle cell disease) and other locations.

 Did You Know?

-The program has expanded to help kids whose family members (mom, dad or sibling) are battling cancer.
+The program has expanded to help kids whose family members (mom, dad or sibling) are battling cancer and blood disorders, like sickle cell disease.
 Kids (and many adults!) may have trouble processing the impact of life-changing events like cancer diagnosis and treatment.
 Creating a story through music helps not only the kids but the entire family respect one another’s feelings and concerns, as well as rejoice in each other’s insights.